Everyone’s heard of the Priceline Negotiator, but what about LendingTree Mortgage Negotiator?

-And to the right of these boxes I was shown a list of lenders with corresponding rates and fees.
+To the right of these comparison boxes, I was shown a list of lenders with corresponding rates and fees.

 Of course, these were listed as the “best offers,” and who knows if you actually qualify for the best offer.
 If your credit score isn’t top notch and your LTV is higher than 80%, the best offers may not be applicable.

 So you’ll still have to negotiate with their lenders, assuming you bother contacting them after seeing their rates and fees.

 Still, it might be a big improvement from the old system, which probably resulted in a lot of less-than-happy consumers.